Medical Record Audit Trails for Document Printing: HIPAA Audit Trail Requirements and How to Achieve Compliance

 Every printed statement, EOB, medical record summary, and other healthcare document needs to be handled in accordance with HIPAA audit trail requirements and other regulations to protect patient data and preserve client trust.

 Medical record audit trails are developed through data preparation, batching, proofing, printing, inserting, and mailing processes.
-Each step of a print workflow should produce a verifiable log entry that shows which employee or system handles a file, when the activity occurs, and what specific action is performed.
+Each step of a healthcare print workflow or health insurance printing process involving ePHI should produce a verifiable log entry that shows which employee or system handles a file, when the activity occurs, and what specific action is performed.

 Key Components of a HIPAA Compliant Medical Record Audit Trail for Print Workflows

-A system that follows HIPAA audit trail requirements must capture every interaction involving PHI, from the moment data enters the print facility to when it leaves the production floor for delivery.
+A system that follows HIPAA audit trail requirements must capture every interaction involving ePHI.
 Here are some of the most important concerns to keep in mind when creating a medical record audit trail in compliance with HIPAA:

 Everyone who accesses PHI must be uniquely identifiable.
 Audit trails need to track who accesses what documents, and, in order to do so, they need to identify specific users.
 Secure user IDs, role-based permissions, and multi-factor authentication are used to ensure only authorized personnel can perform specific tasks, in compliance with HIPAA.